-- Cooperation is important in p2p computing - incentives needed if people are selfish - measurement studies: large fraction of peers are free-riders - BitTorrent is one of the first systems to tackle this problem algorithmically - Other approaches - e.g., Kazaa client: monitors its contributions - can be bypassed by implementing different client (Kazaa Lite) which hardwires contribution level to maximum - many other solutions (e.g., virtual money systems) - some proposals are real economies almost, have to deal with inflation, deflation etc. => complex! - BitTorrent one of the practically most relevant strategies...
+- Cooperation is important in p2p computing - incentives needed if peers are selfish - measurement studies: large fraction of peers are free-riders - BitTorrent is one of the first systems to tackle this problem algorithmically - Other approaches - e.g., Kazaa client: monitors its contributions - can be bypassed by implementing different client (Kazaa Lite) which hardwires contribution level to maximum - many other solutions (e.g., virtual money systems)

+- some proposals resemble real economies and have to deal with inflation, deflation etc. => complex!